davidlattimore/wild/README.md

 as fast as we can be for non-incremental linking and for the initial link when incremental linking is enabled.

-See [BENCHMARKING.md](BENCHMARKING.md) for more details on running benchmarking.
+See [BENCHMARKING.md](BENCHMARKING.md) for more details on running benchmarks.

 All benchmarks are run with output to a tmpfs.